 concerned about the amount of debt you will have after graduation?

 I had a lot of help from parents to be completely honest.
-I also had scholarships, I worked through vet school (Library assistant during school, research jobs both summers), and tried to keep my costs low.
+I also had vet school scholarships, I worked through vet school (Library assistant during school, research jobs both summers), and tried to keep my costs low.
 Even with all of this, my debt was about $180,000 on graduation day.

 It honestly stresses me out every day – am I on the right repayment plan for my future, what is the best way to pay this off, am I saving enough.
 I have had multiple financial advisors review it and they all feel I will be fine and be able to maintain a healthy lifestyle and have a family.
 So far they are right and I have created a diligent savings plan which I am able to stick to while having a better lifestyle than a student.

-Is there anything in particular about your DVM program at The University of Pennsylvania or the school itself
+Is there anything in particular about your DVM program at The University of Pennsylvania or the school itself that you liked?

 As a Doctor, have there been any particular cases that were your favorite?